 - Purchases of goods and services

 - Business-related travel

 - Training-related travel

-- · Environmental impact from waste

 Each year we calculate our CO2 emissions from business-related travel in relation to our net sales.
 The resulting ratio should be less than 0.6 kg CO2/kSEK.
-The downward trend over the past three years is largely due to the pandemic, but the lessons learned from digitalizing business meetings are expected to prevent a return to previous levels.